ashleefv/ApplNumComp/L04 MATLAB basics.md

-# **Lecture 4: Matlab Basics**
+# **Lesson 4: Matlab Basics**

-This lecture focuses on basic MATLAB functionality, an overview of the versatility and functions MATLAB can do.
+This lesson focuses on basic MATLAB functionality, an overview of the versatility and functions MATLAB can do.

 ### **Uses of MATLAB**
   * Calculator